EPCCed/eidf-docs/docs/services/datapublishing/catalogue.md

 ## Customising your entry in the EIDF Data Catalogue

 When/if your project is approved and you are close to publishing your data, a CKAN organisation will be created in the [EIDF Data Catalogue](https://catalogue.eidf.ac.uk/) for you.
-We do not automatically create these for you as we do not want a lot of organisations to be present with no published data.
+We do not automatically create these as we do not want a lot of organisations to be present with no published data.

 You can login to the EIDF Data Catalogue using your SAFE credentials - there is a "Log in" link on the top centre right.
 Find your organisation and then you can customise it by clicking on the "Manage" button on the top-right, e.g. you can provide a more friendly name than the EIDF project number, you can provide a description for your organisation, provide a logo or image representing your organisation and associate metadata pairs to aid discovery.
 Customising your organisation will make it more attractive to those that may want to use your data and will also aid in discovery.